-In the previous post, we’ve talked about how to Secure Linux Server Using Hardening Best Practices and some people ask me about firewall section which was a brief introduction about iptables firewall.
-Today we will discuss in detail the Linux iptables firewall and how to secure our servers traffic using that awesome tool.
+In the previous post, we talked about how to Secure Linux Server Using Hardening Best Practices.
+Some people asked me about the firewall section, which was a brief introduction to the iptables firewall.
+Today we will discuss in detail the Linux iptables firewall and how to secure your server traffic using that awesome firewall.

 Iptables on CentOS 7

-If you are using CentOS 7, you will find that firewalld was introduced to manage iptables, so if you want to go back to iptables you have to stop and mask firewalld
+If you are using CentOS 7, you will find that firewalld manages iptables, so if you want to go back to iptables, you have to stop and mask firewalld.

 $ systemctl start iptables

 Iptables firewall functions are built on the Netfilter framework that is available in the Linux kernel for packets filtering.

 There are two types of firewalls:

 Stateless firewall process each packet on its own, it means it doesn’t see other packets of the same connection.

 Stateful firewall this type of firewall cares about all packets passed through it, so it knows the state of the connection.
 It gives more control over the traffic.